tpitois/sterile_insect_technique_multi_patch/README.md

-# Multi-Agent Simulation of Sterile Insect Technique in a Multi-Patch System
+# An Optimization approach for implementing the Sterile Insect Technique
+in a multi-patch system
 ## Description

 This repository contains a comprehensive framework for simulating and optimizing Sterile Insect Technique (SIT) applications in multi-patch mosquito population systems.
 The project includes: